OlegWock/inject-react-anywhere/README.md

 };
 ```

 Pretty minimal component.
 Now we need to make it injectable.
 To do so, we need to wrap our component with `createInjectableComponent` function.
-It accepts component you're going to inject and styles it depends on.
+It accepts component you're going to inject and styles component depends on.

 ```js
 // Add these imports to start of file